Electric Car Tax Benefits Explained | Kia UK

 Capital Allowance

-Businesses using company electric cars are also entitled to 100% first year capital allowances, meaning you can deduct the entire expenditure for your car from your profits before tax.
+Businesses using company electric cars are also entitled to 100% first-year capital allowances, meaning you can deduct the entire expenditure for your car from your profits before tax.
 This could provide huge amounts of tax relief in the first year, making EVs an ideal option as company cars.

 EV charging

-When it comes to EV charging , there is a saving to be made for companies with electric cars.
-Company electric car tax does not include fuel duty, as it normally would for petrol or diesel cars, because electricity isn’t classed as fuel.
+Firstly, company electric car tax does not include fuel duty, as it normally would for petrol or diesel cars, because electricity isn’t classed as fuel.

 Workplace EV charging